GoogleCloudPlatform/cloud-sql-nodejs-connector/README.md

 This library follows [Semantic Versioning](http://semver.org/).

-This library is considered to be **stable**.
-The code surface will not change in backwards-incompatible ways unless absolutely necessary (e.g. because of critical security issues) or with an extensive deprecation period.
-Issues and requests against **stable** libraries are addressed with the highest priority.
+This library is considered to be at **preview**, ready for testing by customers.

 More Information:
 [Google Cloud Platform Launch Stages](https://cloud.google.com/terms/launch-stages)